Eng-Hisham991/National_Park_Analysis/README.md

 ## Introduction:

- - This project gathered and analysed data pertaining to factors that may influence National Parks.
+ - This project gathered and analysed data pertaining to factors that may influence National Parks visitation.

 ## Dataset was downloaded by using API from: